sarwanupadhyay/Doxen/README.md

 ## 🚧 Project Status

-**In Development** - Active prototyping, continuous feature enhancements, and UI optimization.
+**In Development** - 90% completed with all the essential features working.

 ## 📄 License